 We closed the acquisition of TransTech on June 8, 2010.
-We acquired our 100% interest in TransTech by issuing a Promissory Note to James Gingo, who at the time of the acquisition was the President and sole shareholder of TransTech, in the amount of \$2,300,000, plus interest at the rate of three and one-half percent per annum from the date of the Note.
+We acquired our 100% interest in TransTech by issuing a Promissory Note or Note to James Gingo, the President of TransTech, in the amount of \$2,300,000, plus interest at the rate of three and one-half percent per annum from the date of the Note.
 The Note was secured by a security interest in the stock and assets of TransTech, and was payable over a period of three years.
 The final balance of \$1,000,000 on the Note and accrued interest of \$30,397 were paid to Mr. Gingo on June 12, 2013, to complete payment of the purchase price for the TransTech stock.